SYF Board

 Karen Henriksen brings her decade-and-a-half banking experience in Sun City West as well as her enthusiasm for supporting her community in Surprise to the board.

-• Hon.
-Catherine Gaudreau
+• Catherine Gaudreau

 been an Arizona resident since 2002.
 She earned her law degree from the University of Miami School of Law and holds a Bachelor of Arts in Political Science from Florida International University.
 Judge Gaudreau is pleased to serve on the Board of the Surprise Youth Foundation and hopes her personal background and professional experience will provide a helpful perspective in pursuing the organization’s goals.